team-ocean/veros/doc/source/quickstart/about.rst

 .. figure:: c-grid.svg
    :width: 100%

-   :caption: The structure of the Arakawa C-grid.
+   The structure of the Arakawa C-grid.

 Available parameterizations
 +++++++++++++++++++++++++++